TanmayJDesai/Map-Function-Creation-using-LinkedLists/README.md

         assert(!msd.get(4, k, v)  &&  k == "xxx");  // x is unchanged
         assert(msd.get(1, k, v)  &&  k == "bbb");   // "bbb" is greater than
                                                     // exactly 1 item
-This is the same visible behavior as in Homework 1.

-Another requirement is that as in Problem 5 of Homework 1, the number of statement executions when swapping two maps must be the same no matter how many key/value pairs are in the maps.

 Implement some map algorithms
 Implement the following two functions.
 Notice that they are non-member functions: They are not members of Map or any other class, so they must not access private members of Map.